rapidneosystems/netlify-cli/README.md

 The description is written assuming use with Docker.
 Local use is also possible, but we have not tested it.
 Dockerfile is included in the repository.

-setup.sh is a Shell script to install Netlify CLI.
+install.sh is a Shell script to install Netlify CLI.

 ### Installation
 If you have created a container following the instructions in the Dockerfile or Dockerfile, the Netlify CLI should already be installed.